fabio-tonini/extremals/docs/index.rst

     - :py:class:`TWDTest <extremals.TWDTest>`, the Total Weighted Distance Test.
 Given a list of columns, this test associates with a row a sum of numbers between 0 and 1, one for each column.
 Those numbers measure how much an element differs by the mean of the column it belongs.
-Moreover they are opportunely normalized so that each contribution is uniform, i.e. does non depends on "hog big" the numbers are in a given column.
+Moreover they are opportunely normalized so that each contribution is uniform, i.e. does non depends on "how big" the numbers are in a given column.
 See :py:func:`Normalize <extremals.Normalize>` for further information.

     Each test can have a meaning of its own, which depends on the nature of the dataframe it is applied to.
 On the other hand we follow the idea that, in a general situation, :py:class:`TWDTest <extremals.TWDTest>` tests are able to separate common rows by "extremal" ones.
 Any instance of